-In the final stage of this disease, individuals lose the ability to respond to their environment, to carry on a conversation and, eventually, to control movement.
+In the final stage of the disease, dementia symptoms are severe.
+Individuals lose the ability to respond to their environment, to carry on a conversation and, eventually, to control movement.
 They may still say words or phrases, but communicating pain becomes difficult.
-As memory and cognitive skills continue to worsen, significant personality changes may take place and individuals need extensive help with daily activities.
+As memory and cognitive skills continue to worsen, significant personality changes may take place and individuals need extensive care.

 At this stage, individuals may:

-Experience changes in physical abilities, including the ability to walk, sit and, eventually, swallow
+- Experience changes in physical abilities, including walking, sitting and, eventually, swallowing